-Post release survival and nesting success have been high.
+Post-release survival and nesting success have been high.
 Local villagers from communities bordering the reintroduction site were trained to monitor and protect the released birds.
 Poaching has been mitigated through community involvement, conservation education and national public awareness campaigns.
-Local government, private sector, corporate and international support helps to sustain the project initiated by the Cincinnati Zoo and Botanical Garden.
+Local government, private sector, corporate and international support helps to sustain the project.